-Hurricane Barry spares Louisiana, fizzles as major storm
+Hurricane Barry spares Louisiana as storm downgraded

 Authorities dispersed thousands of National Guardsmen and hundreds of evacuation buses were in place in areas from Baton Rouge and southwest down to Morgan City, the expected spot where Barry’s eye and Louisiana would meet.
 In addition, the state had helicopter and other rescue crews in place at spots outside the zones that they feared could be underwater if Barry delivered anything close to its predicted 20-plus inches of rain.

-Once smote twice shy, officials adopted the same aggressive stance toward storm preparation that has become a staple since Hurricane Katrina devastated New Orleans and the Gulf Coast region in August 2005.
+Officials adopted the same aggressive stance toward storm preparation that has become a staple since Hurricane Katrina devastated New Orleans and the Gulf Coast region in August 2005.

 While at no point did Barry even threaten a Katrina-style monster, residents were told to remain wary even after the brunt of the storm had passed.